Qantas posts loss, cancels Dreamliner orders to cut costs

-Qantas (QAN.AX) shares jumped to their highest in more than two months as investors welcomed moves by the airline to slash costs following a year troubled by a record fuel bill, rising competition and a labour union that has opposed the carrier's spending cuts.
+Qantas shares jumped to their highest in more than two months as investors welcomed moves by the airline to slash costs following a year troubled by a record fuel bill, rising competition and a labor union that has opposed the carrier's spending cuts.

-The airline, which had earlier flagged a net loss, reported a shortfall of A$244 million in the 12 months ended June 30.
+The airline, which had earlier flagged a net loss, reported a shortfall of A$244 million ($254.80 million) in the 12 months ended June 30.

 Chief Executive Alan Joyce declined to give any guidance for earnings in the current year, citing ongoing volatility, but said the airline remained committed to reaching break-even in its international business in financial 2015.